 The Barnes and Noble of Evansville is located at 624 South Green River Rd, Evansville, Indiana 47715.
 The event will be from 2PM – 4PM CT.

 Diversion Books is the publisher of Sole Survivor and the book’s featured endorsement is by child abuse prevention advocate and founder of Erin’s Law, Erin Merryn.

-Holly K. Dunn has been featured on CBS 48 Hours, People Magazine, Glamour Magazine, American Military News, NJ Blue News, LifeZette News, and A&E.
+Holly K. Dunn has been featured on CBS 48 Hours, TIME Magazine, The New York Post, the Daily Mail, Newsmax TV, Associated Press, The National Press Club, The Washington Post, Breitbart Radio with host Curt Schilling, People Magazine, Glamour Magazine, American Military News, NJ Blue News, LifeZette News, and A&E.